dalemyers/xcrun/README.md

 # xcrun

 This is a Python wrapper around the `xcrun` utility that Apple provides for interacting with the various Xcode developer tools.
+This module has been tested against python 2.7, 3.6 & 3.7.

 ## simctl